 High Risk of Codification / New Business Model

 The technology in cars has slowly commoditised to the point where, to most people, cars are quite similar.
-Also the enjoyment of driving is being diluted.
-Safety concerns for example, fitting cruise and distance controls, street sign recognition and driver over-ride, have deskilled driving.
+Also, the enjoyment of driving is being diluted.
+Safety concerns, for example, fitting cruise and distance controls, street sign recognition and driver over-ride have deskilled driving.
 At the same time, there is an increasing demand for connectivity and entertainment in the car.
-Add on to this the rise in urban populations subjected to poor air quality and there is a potential change in nature of this market.
+Add on to this the rise in urban populations subjected to poor air quality and there is a potential change in the nature of this market.

 Industry 4.0 represents a disruptive influence on all companies.